 Here are ideas for the base, decorative materials, and adhesive.

-- Some people also use old sports balls such as a soccer or football ball but I have not tried this myself.
+Some people also use old sports balls such as a soccer or football ball but I have not tried this myself.
+Long-term I would worry that the ball will deflate, causing the marbles to fall off.

 No matter what, do a test to see how your materials stick.
 You may need to sand after spray painting as well.

-- Spray Paint.
-If you want your bowling ball or lamp globe to have a colour that shows in the gaps between the marbles, sand and spray paint it first.
-Krylon brand works nicely and comes in many colours.
+If you want your bowling ball or lamp globe to have a color that shows in the gaps between the marbles—and may show through the marbles if they are translucent—sand and spray paint it first.

 The quantities needed will depend on the size of your base (lamp globe or bowling ball) and how complex your design is.